historical-theology/stthomas/faith-reason-revelation/syllabus-ct.md

 * Larrimore, The Problem of Evil: A Reader, Introduction (scanned)
 * CCC #309-314

+Lecture
+* Sr. Albert Marie on Mother Teresa (Blackboard, 6 [Excursus])

 Readings
 * Teresa, p.1-41
 * C.S.
 Lewis, The Problem of Pain, ch.
 2: Divine Omnipotence

+Lectures
+* Sr. Albert Marie on the Problem of Evil (Blackboard, 6 & 7)

 Readings
 * Plato, Timaeus 27c-31b (scanned from Larrimore)